 Staff feedback on quality of care provides an important indicator and can be a helpful measure of improvement over time.
 The NHS Staff Survey includes the following statement: "if a friend or relative needed treatment, I would be happy with the standard of care provided by this organisation' and asks staff to whether they strongly agree, agree, neither agree nor disagree, disagree or strongly disagree.

-Percentage agreeing or strongly agreeing with the statement: "If a friend or relative needed treatment, I would be happy with the standard of care provided by this organisation"
+Table 11 shows the percentage agreeing or strongly agreeing with the statement: "If a friend or relative needed treatment, I would be happy with the standard of care provided by this organisation".